Last Updated on: 11th September 2023, 06:43 am

-In January of 2020, Steve broke his pelvis while skiing and had to be hospitalized in Bulgaria.
+In January 2020, Steve broke his pelvis while skiing and had to be hospitalized in Bulgaria.
 It was a painful, frustrating, disappointing, and eye-opening experience.

 Our Take On Bulgaria

-Before I get into the details I must say this:
+Before I get into the details, I must say this:

 That is why our experience in the hospital was a shock.